 - Size your code accordingly: Generally, the larger you can make your code on your print material (flyer, business card, etc), the more engagement it will get.
 Try to size your code to at least 1/2 the page to feature it prominently and make the scan experience seamless.

 - Create an eye catching design: Make your account and value proposition as clear as possible.
 Make sure to use consistent colors, branding, and other design features to make your design cohesive and recognizable.
+Moreover, integrate with inventory management software, allowing customers or staff to access instant support, make inquiries, and initiate actions related to inventory items through a simple QR code scan.

 - Use a design platform and print: You can easily upload your Flowcode to a Canva design or other platforms to integrate it into your existing marketing collateral.
 If you are an existing Canva user, you can even create a Flowcode within Canva using the Flowcode app found here.